tusharpamnani/Stellar-Notes/README.md

 ## 🎉 Ready to Start?

-Begin your Stellar development journey with the [documentation](docs/README.md)!
+Begin your Stellar development journey with the [documentation](https://docs.stellar.org)!

 **Happy coding! 🌟**

 ---

-*This documentation is maintained by the Stellar development community.
-For the latest updates, check the [official Stellar documentation](https://developers.stellar.org/) and [community resources](https://discord.gg/stellar).*
+*This documentation is maintained by the Stellar India community.
+For the latest updates, check the [official Stellar documentation](https://developers.stellar.org/) and [community resources](https://discord.com/invite/zVYdY3ktTn).*